Too Good To Go lets you purchase food in your local area that would otherwise go to waste.

-The onsite Pavillion cafe offers serves light lunches, snacks and hot and cold drinks.
+The onsite Pavillion cafe serves light lunches, snacks and hot and cold drinks.
 A children’s menu and high chairs are available also.

 If you wish to, you can also take advantage of the sunshine and enjoy a picnic in the gardens.

 Upton House and Gardens offer free entry for National Trust members.
 If you are not a member, please see the entrance prices below: